Last updated on August 29, 2025

 Knowledge and Power | Illustration by Jung Park

 The idea of power levels in Commander is a point of contention for some Magic players.
 While I can definitely see the merit of being able to measure the relative power of your deck, a 1-10 scale is a somewhat nebulous rating system with a lot of room for subjectivity.
 One player might consider their weakest deck a two or a three simply because it loses consistently in their own play group.
-However, they might have a very competitive play group, and the deck might actually be more of a five or six.
+However, they might have a very competitive play group, and the deck is more than twice as strong as a precon.

-Due to this confusion, there have been efforts from within the Magic community to try and make a more formalized way to identify different power levels.
-This way it’s easier for players to appropriately gauge how well their deck stacks up in a group of new players.
-While the method isn’t perfect, it’s better than simply trying to guess a deck’s power level with no real process behind it.
+From this confusion, Wizards of the Coast organized a Commander Format Panel to help the Magic community formalize a way to identify relative power levels of decks.
+This way itโs easier for players to appropriately gauge how well their deck stacks up in a group of new players.
+While the method isnโt perfect, itโs better than a simple guess on a deckโs power level with no real process behind it.

-I’m going to go through a popular way to determine power levels and show you examples of what each power level typically means.
-This process is imperfect, and I suspect there’ll never be a 100% accurate way to do this.
-If you have suggestions for how this process could be improved, I encourage you to leave a comment and join the discussion on the r/EDH subreddit where players are often working on issues like this.
+Today I go through a popular way to determine power levels and show you examples of what each power level typically means.
+This process is imperfect, and I suspect thereโll never be a 100% accurate way to do this.
+If you have suggestions for how this process could be improved, I encourage you to leave a comment and join the discussion on the r/EDH subreddit where players often work on issues like this.

 Revelation of Power | Illustration by Eric Deschamps

-Tiers are a more general term into which the power levels fall.
+Tiers are a more general term into which the Commander brackets and power levels fall.
 The aim of tiers is to help make a more formalized category for each power level and make it easier to determine where your deck falls.
-There are five tiers, each with two power levels in them.
+There are five tiers with two power levels in each of them and they roughly equate to the Commander Brackets.

 Power levels 3 and 4 make up the Focused tier.
-These decks have a clearer goal for winning the game, but they still aren’t all that strong.
-These are very casual decks and may be where a lot of budget decks and precons fall.
+These decks have a clearer goal for winning the game, but they still arenโt all that strong.
+These are very casual decks and where a lot of budget decks and Commander precons fall.

 Power levels 5 and 6 are in the Tuned tier.
-This is a tier for decks that are still more casual but have a good amount of synergy and a passable land base.
-You’ll see upgraded precons falling into this category a lot, especially if players just upgrade the land base to be a bit quicker.
+This is a tier for decks that are still more casual but have a good amount of synergy and a consistent land base and is solid on how many lands it has.
+Youโll see upgraded precons falling into this category a lot, especially if players just upgrade the land base to be a bit quicker.

-Power levels 7 and 8 are considered the most powerful decks that are still meant for casual play.
-These decks run maybe one or two miscellaneous pet cards just for fun, but mostly they’re pretty well tuned for what they want to do.
-They’re slightly less efficient than the highest tier decks either because of budgetary restrictions or because their game plan takes a little longer to win.
+Power levels 7 and 8 are considered the most powerful decks that are still meant for casual rather than competitive play.
+These decks run maybe one or two miscellaneous pet cards just for fun, but mostly theyโre pretty well-tuned for what they want to do.
+Theyโre slightly less efficient than the highest tier decks either because of budgetary restrictions or because their game plan takes a little longer to win.

 Power levels 9 and 10 are the Competitive tier or what players refer to as cEDH decks.
-These decks have no room for a card that isn’t going to help them win or even a less efficient version of one.
+These decks have no room for a card that doesnโt help them win or even a less efficient version of one.
 These decks tend to be very expensive because they require perfectly tuned mana bases and the most efficient card for any given effect.

-Each tier is broken down into five turns, so for example if your deck wins between turns 0 and 4 consistently, it’s likely a competitive tier deck.
-While this is a nice method in theory, it isn’t without its flaws.
+For example, if your deck wins between turns 0 and 4 consistently, itโs likely a competitive tier deck.
+While this is a nice method in theory, it isnโt without its flaws.

-You’ll need to play a deck a good number of times to make an accurate determination based on turncount.
-Everyone has started a game with a lucky hand that sets them up for an early win, and everyone has kept a three-land hand just to never draw another land for five or more turns.
-Games like this throw off your turncount, so you’ll need to play even more before you can make an accurate power level measurement.
-Since power levels are meant to help players find the appropriate deck to play for a given game, it’s a little tricky navigating multiple play sessions until you can figure it out.
+You need to play a deck a good number of times to make an accurate determination based on turncount.
+Every player has a chance to start a game with a lucky hand that sets them up for an early win, and every player has kept a three-land hand just to never draw another land for five or more turns.
+Games like this throw off your turncount, so the more you play the better before you can make an accurate power level measurement.
+It is best to find players you are comfortable with to navigate multiple play sessions until you can figure it out.

-Another issue with the turn count strategy is that it doesn’t take win rate into account.
-You might have a super grindy stax deck or control deck that doesn’t win the game until turn five or six, but still has a higher win rate than a deck that wins on turn three but only 10% of the time.
+Another issue with the turn count strategy is that it doesnโt take win rate into account.
+You might have a super grindy stax commander deck or control deck that doesnโt win the game until turn five or six, but still has a higher win rate than a deck that wins on turn three but only 10% of the time.

 Power Level 1